-A Nest Thermostat is an excellent tool for keeping your home comfortable, regardless of the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — keeping costs down in the process.

-That’s why more people are looking to add devices like a Nest to their homes.
-To add one to your home, reach out to an expert for smart thermostat installation in Florissant.
+That’s why more people are looking to add devices like a Nest into their home.
+If you want to put in a Nest for your own home, call your nearest expert for smart thermostat installation in Florissant and St. Charles.

-From automated scheduling to energy efficiency monitoring, Nest is designed to make controlling the climate of your home effortless.
+From automated scheduling to optimizing energy efficiency, Nest helps make securing your sense of comfort effortless.

 1. How to Reset a Nest Thermostat

-- Restart: This process is similar across most electronics, including your phone or computer, restarting your Nest Thermostat simply turns it off and then back on.
+- Restart: Similar to restarting any electronic device, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
 This preserves current settings and should be attempted if your Nest is frozen or not connecting to Wi-Fi.

-- Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it behind for the next resident.
+- Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it for the next homeowner.

-To reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
-Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To initiate a reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
+Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Deactivates your Nest and starts it back up while remembering your settings.
-Another method is to press the outside of the Nest and hold it there until it turns black, and then pull your hand away.
+- Restart: Shuts your Nest down and starts it back up while remembering your settings.
+You can also press the outside of the Nest and hold it there until it turns black, and then pull your hand away.

-- Schedule: This reset setting clears all scheduling information—including for your hot water, if you've connected it to your Nest.
-By choosing this kind of reset, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.
+- Schedule: This type of reset clears all scheduling information—including for your hot water, if that has been connected to your Nest.
+If you choose this, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.

-- Away: An Away reset erases all the information your Nest has learned about how often you walk by, so that it can change the temperature accordingly.
+- Away: Choosing this reset option erases all the information your Nest has learned about how often you walk by, so that it can change the temperature accordingly.

 2. How to Connect Nest Thermostat to Wi-Fi